Recital Eligibility (for undergraduates)

 - Pre Recital Hearing Form - Print and bring to hearing

-- Event/Recital Reservation Form - Download, complete, and email to Jay Anderson
+- Event/Recital Reservation Form - Complete online with UT NetID and password

-- Recital Program Information Form - Complete online or email to Susan Harbin
+- Recital Program Information Form - Download, complete, and email to Diana Castillo

 - Recital Stage Setup - Download, complete, and turn in to Chris Jerger